dlevs/vscode-regex-robin/README.md

 1. Clone this repository
 2. `npm install` to install dependencies
-3. `npm run dev` to start the compiler in watch mode
+3. `npm run watch` to start the compiler in watch mode
 4. Open this folder in VS Code and start the debugger (`F5`).